VennDev/VDataStorageSystems/README.md

 - Supports a variety of formats such as: `.properties, .js, .json, .yml, .yaml, .sl, .txt, .list, .enum, mysql, sqlite`
 - Allow data to be queried only once to minimize over-querying!

+# Note
+- Data can be lost if you are the one who actively closes the console window or the server using the X button of the console interface.

 # Virion Required
 - [LibVapmPMMP](https://github.com/VennDev/LibVapmPMMP)
 - [VapmDatabasePMMP](https://github.com/VennDev/VapmDatabasePMMP)